Are you an entrepreneur looking to set up a brand new business?

 3. Underestimating Cash Flows and Financial Requirements May Affect Sustainability

 Many entrepreneurs make the fatal error of not planning for hidden expenses.
 Because of their lack of experience, they are likely to overlook various operational, management, and maintenance costs.
 As a result, they spend their seed money too quickly.
-A business coach can help you foresee those expenses and plan well ahead for them.
+A business coach can help you foresee those expenses and plan well ahead for them, as well as help you determine whether you should take out a personal loan to help.
 He may also help you keep a close watch on the areas where you’re making large purchases.
 That’s because getting into a large debt is another of the prime reasons why small businesses fail.

 Like the folks at All Business warn, entrepreneurs also go wrong in estimating how soon their product will take off and the revenues will start to come in.
 Work with an expert advisor for an estimate on how soon after the product launch you can expect to see any real profits.